open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

    EventChannel* eventChannel; // pointer to our event channel

-   int outputChannel;  // channel to overlay events

-   int sampleRate; // holds the sample rate for incoming data
+   float sampleRate; // holds the sample rate for incoming data

    int counter; // counts the total number of incoming samples bool state; // holds the channel state (on or off)